rugk/xenforo-threema-gateway/CONTRIBUTING.md

 Additionally there some other rules:
 - Use **PHPdoc**
-- Do **not require** a **higher PHP version** as described in the current [system requirements](./README.md#Requirements) without prior discussion this.
+- Do **not require** a **higher PHP version** as described in the current [system requirements](./README.md#Requirements) without prior discussing this.
 Actually I think the current required PHP version is already quite high, so you should be able to use most of the nice features of recent PHP versions.
 - **Test your changes!** (except when you only edit the documentation)
 - use **camelCase** for variable and function names
 - start any new file like this: